-62.2 The Degrees of BSc in Forest Business Management and BSc in Agricultural/ Food Business Management in the Faculty of Agriculture, Forestry, and Home Economics, the programs are managed by an interdisciplinary committee with representation from both Faculties.
-(See §§34.3 and 34.8 for details.)
+62.2 The Degrees of BSc in Forest Business Management and BSc in Agricultural/ Food Business Management

+These programs are offered jointly by the Faculty of Agricultural, Life and Environmental Sciences, and the Faculty of Business.
+While they are administered in the Faculty of Agricultural, Life and Environmental Sciences, the programs are managed by an interdisciplinary committee with representation from both Faculties.
+(See §§34.4 and 34.11 for details.)